Winter Renovations: Updating Interior Doors | BestCan

 Updating Interior Doors

 Bi-fold doors and sliding doors can be replaced with the more popular and functional double door.
-Whereas basements and rooms in need or more light can benefit from French-style, Asian influenced or mid-century styled windowpane doors.
+Whereas basements and rooms in need of more light can benefit from French-style, Asian influenced, or mid-century styled windowpane doors.

 Hire a Pro -or- Do It Yourself?

 If replacement doors are in your future, it might be helpful to work with a qualified installer.
-Doors typically do not just pop into place – there can be shaping, trimming and cutting involved.
-Not to mention some homes may require new mouldings to accommodate the change in door.
+Doors typically do not just pop into place – there can be shaping, trimming, and cutting involved.
+Not to mention, some homes may require new mouldings to accommodate the change in the door.